nalaka-ekathuwa/nalaka-ekathuwa/README.md

 <br>

-- 🌱 Enthusiastic Software Developer with a solid foundation in web and backend development.
+- 🌱 Enthusiastic Software Developer with a solid foundation in web and Full Stack Development.
 - 🌱 Experienced in PHP with Laravel and YII frameworks, with hands-on exposure to React, Python and Java.
-- 🌱 Passionate about building scalable, efficient CONTACT software solutions and eager to enhance my skills in a dynamic environment.
+- 🌱 Passionate about building scalable, efficient software solutions and eager to enhance my skills in a dynamic environment.
 - 💬 Ask me about anything, I love to answer!
-- :thinking: I’m currently open for a new `job opportunity`.
+- :thinking: I’m currently open for a new `job opportunity`. 🏆
-- Feel free to contact me on [LinkedIn](https://www.linkedin.com/in/nalaka-ruberu-9009ba118/) 🏆.
 <br>

   ## 🛠️ My Skills